devshans/DropBot/README.md

 ## Description
 Automated Bot for Discord VoIP application and digital distribution platform.

-Randomly selects a location to start in for the Fortnite Battle Royale game.
+Randomly selects a location to start in for the Apex Legends and Fortnite Battle Royale games.

 [Official Discord Bot](https://discordbots.org/bot/487298106849886224):
 https://discordbots.org/bot/487298106849886224